mrshll1001/ocds-sample-frameworks-data/README.md

 + [009_first_direct_calloff.json](/single_publisher/009_first_direct_calloff.json)
 + [010_second_direct_calloff.json](/single_publisher/010_second_direct_calloff.json)

-A Direct Call-Off from a Framework Agreement occurs when goods or services are procured directly from a supplier on an existing Framework Agreement without any further tendering process.
+A Direct Call-Off from a Framework Agreement occurs when goods or services are procured directly from a supplier on an existing Framework Agreement without any further competition.
 For example a Framework may be established to supply an office with stationery and a Direct Call-Off may be made to purchase items from this.

 Following the previous Framework Agreement, Glasgow now make a Direct Call-Off to Supplier 1.
 A release is made with the appropriate release information:
 > **Release metadata**